Information to help you stay independent, safe and well

-Reablement is what we call short-term support which is designed to help you increase your independence at home.
+Reablement offers short-term support to help you increase your independence at home.
 For example, you may need help at the moment with your personal care or to prepare meals.

-Many people are able to stay safe, well and independent without needing support from Adult Social Care.
-We recommend that you explore options such as equipment and technology and community help, first.
+Many people are able to stay safe, well and independent without help from Adult Social Care.
+Equipment, technology, and community support can provide you with the help you need.

-If you have tried other ways to stay independent and still need further support, the first step is to contact the council for a conversation.
+If you have tried other ways to stay independent but still need extra help, you can ask for advice from the council.
 We may suggest that you have a social care needs assessment.
-A social care needs assessment looks at your strengths and your needs and identifies what support you may require.
+This assessment looks at your strengths and needs, to identify what support you may need.

 Going into hospital can be a worrying time for people and their carers/ family members.
-It is useful to think early on about what will happen when you leave hospital, whether you will need ongoing care and support and, if so, how you will pay for it.
-Unlike NHS services, social care is chargeable for people based on their own financial circumstances.
+Thinking about what will happen when you leave hospital is important.
+You will need to consider if you will need ongoing care and support and, if so, how you will pay for it.
+Social care is chargeable for people based on their own financial circumstances.

 As soon as you arrive in hospital, doctors and nurses start to plan for when you leave.
-If it is likely that you will need care and support after you leave, staff at the hospital will talk to you about your options.
+If it is likely that you will need help when you leave, staff at the hospital will talk to you about your options.

-We want to hear from people who feel we have provided a good service and we always welcome suggestions on how we can make improvements.
+Let us know if we have provided you with a good service, or if you have any suggestions on how we can improve.
 We accept that we do not get it right all the time and when things go wrong we want to hear from you, so that we can put it right.
 Complaints and comments are important in helping us improve.

-This Information Sheet explains how Adult Social Care keep, use, and safeguard information about you and your social care, who else may have access to your information and how you can request to see it.
+This document describes how Adult Social Care handles information about you.
+It also explains who else may have access to your information and how you can request to see it.

 - Compliments, Comments and Complaints about Adult Social Care - May 2022